An Epic Sci-Fi Adventure by A.R. Rivera

-Gerry Springer is going to be dead in three weeks.
-He knows exactly when and where–he’s trying to manipulate the ‘how.’
+INERTIA: Gerry Springer will be dead in three weeks.
+He knows exactly when and where, but his son, G, doesn’t believe him.

 “I don’t want to be scarred, just clean shaven.
 I need to look good in my casket.
 I won’t if I’m covered with scabs.”